-- 19. The Plaintiff Class consists of all persons who will be prosecuted in Bronx Criminal Court with a misdemeanor or lesser offense as the top charge. - 20.
-Plaintiffs Trowbridge, Torres, and Ortiz are all residents of the Bronx.
-Plaintiff Pagan is a resident of Manhattan. - 21.
-Defendant Andrew Cuomo is the Governor of the State of New York (the "Governor") and, as such, is the chief law enforcement officer of New York State.
-In that capacity, he is responsible for enforcing the Sixth and Fourteenth Amendments to the United States Constitution and state law as they apply to the provision of judicial resources.
-The Governor is sued in his official capacity.
+- 19. The Plaintiff Class consists of all persons who are being or will be prosecuted in Bronx Criminal Court with a misdemeanor or lesser offense as the top charge. - 20.
+Plaintiffs Trowbridge, Torres, Ortiz, and Virella are all residents of the Bronx.
+Plaintiffs Pagan, Garcia, and Joshua are residents of Manhattan. - 21.
+Defendant Janet DiFiore is the Chief Judge of the New York State Court of Appeals, Chief Judicial Officer of the New York Courts, and Chair of the Administrative Board of the New York Courts (the "Chief Judge"), with offices at 25 Beaver Street, New York, New York.
+The Chief Judge is responsible for the establishment and enforcement of the administrative polices of the New York Courts, including Bronx Criminal Court, and for the courts' compliance with law.
+The Chief Judge is sued in her official capacity.